 When Grief Doesn’t Look Like Grief

-Grief after illness doesn’t always come with tears or clear explanations.
-It can show up during everyday moments – watching others do things that now feel out of reach, missing the rhythm of a day that didn’t require constant calculation, or realizing how often things now need to be canceled, changed, or postponed.
+Grief after illness doesn’t always look like tears.
+It can show up in daily life – watching others do things that now feel out of reach, missing days that once felt easier, or noticing how often plans need to be canceled or changed.

 This grief is hard to talk about.
 It isn’t linked to one single event.
 There’s no ceremony or moment that signals the loss.
 And yet, it’s deeply felt.